Work Is a Four-Letter Word: Reception

 The Monthly Film Bulletin wrote: "Somewhere in the shift from stage to film, Henry Livings' play has lost its delicate and primarily verbal anarchy.
-Its fantasy factory, here endowed with a solid and convincing presence, no longer belongs to the world of surrealism so much as to that of social satire (and pre-credits shots of industrial slum streets suggest that the change of emphasis is deliberate).
-With the factory reduced to a symbol of automated society, Val Brose can no longer remain an individual: he becomes the incarnation of all individualism, differentiated from other people not by what he says (his flashes of articulateness are rare and therefore incongruous) but by what he does; and he does it in the tradition of the most external and commercial film comedies.
-The principal character is thus annihilated on all levels except the slapstick.
-The gigantic equipment manages (despite the film's implicit moral) to dwarf even David Warner's engaging and gangling presence, just as the noise and protracted sight gags submerge a number of pleasant details, like David Waller's performance as the harassed executive with a passion for miniature trains, or the transvestite lovers constantly exchanging clothes.
+Its fantasy factory, here endowed with a solid and convincing presence, no longer belongs to the world of surrealism so much as to that of social satire. ...
 Of course, Val's lonely war against push-button gadgetry evokes comparisons with René Clair and Jacques Tati; but they are comparisons that Peter Hall's first film, with its tedious comic routines and flashy mixture of styles, is unable to sustain."

 Variety compared the film thematically with Charlie Chaplin's Modern Times but was critical of its "irritating air of improvisation" and described the storyline as "thin", albeit praising some of the off-beat situations as "very funny".

 Leslie Halliwell, in his Film Guide, described it as a "weakly futuristic industrial fantasy which the author would probably claim to be about lack of communication.
 Bored audiences might have a similar view".